 Red-light therapy is often used to support cellular function, especially processes related to mitochondrial activity.
 Mitochondria help produce cellular energy, so this type of therapy is often considered in wellness plans focused on stamina, repair, and overall resilience.
 It may also support circulation and tissue recovery, which adds another layer of value for patients who feel run down after demanding weeks.

-When a Combined Recovery Strategy Makes Sense
+When Does a Combined Recovery Strategy Make Sense?

 In that setting, IV support and red-light therapy may be considered as part of a broader effort to improve recovery capacity.
-The value is often in how the therapies work together within a clinician-guided plan built around the patient’s routine, symptom pattern, and overall health picture.
+The value is often in how the therapies work together within a clinician-guided plan built around the patient's routine, symptom pattern, and overall health picture.
+Patients who recognize this pattern of stubborn tiredness can learn more about how we approach ongoing sleep and energy problems before deciding on next steps.

 A Local Option for Patients Around Orlando